Tarmean/tarmean.github.io/prettyprinter.md

 Prettyprinter has no `Stop` constructor.
 Instead, it has `Union` and `FlatAlt`. `Union a b` is `Stop (Alts a b)`, `FlatAlt` is roughly `Alts a b`.
 Prettyprinter additionally uses a fairly subtle trick: `longVersion = id`.
 We know `shortVersion` will remove all `FlatAlt`'s.
 This means all remaining `FlatAlt's` should be long and we can keep them in the document.
 The layouting step must work around them, reimplementing our `longVersion`.

-The impliciteness means `Prettyprinter` has an implicit `longVersion` at the toplevel; without `group` nothing is flattend.
+This is a clever trick but it adds an implicit `longVersion` at the toplevel; without `group` nothing is flattend.
 Many operators use `group` internally, but it's something to keep in mind.

 ### Indentation